 - Next, get ready your cream cheese.
 One package is enough, preferably 8oz.
 And then combine the two in a mixing bowl.

-3. Add the mixed cream cheese and buttercream plus teaspoon of vanilla extract to your frosting and voila, you’re done!
+- Add the mixed cream cheese and buttercream plus one teaspoon of vanilla extract to your frosting and voila, you’re done!

 Improving the Consistency

-2. Start by adding about three to four tablespoons of sugar to the mixing bowl.
-Using a mixer or a spatula — depending on your preference or availability of materials — start mixing them altogether.
-You start doing this for about 30 seconds.
+- Grab your powdered sugar.
+Start by adding about three to four tablespoons of sugar to the mixing bowl.
+Using a mixer or a spatula — depending on your preference or availability of materials — start mixing the sugar and frosting together.
+Start with mixing for about 30 seconds.

-3. Begin to observe your frosting.
-Has it reached your desired consistency?
-If it’s still too thin, worry not, for you can just add the sugar until it reaches the consistency you are aiming for.
+- Take a look at your frosting.
+Does it look like you are hoping?
+Is the frosting thicker?
+If it’s still too thin, just add more powdered sugar 1 teaspoon at a time and mix until it reaches the consistency you are aiming for.

-We all have to admit, color makes life in general more exciting.
-If you want to add some color for some quirkiness, here is our detailed on how to do exactly this one.
+If you want to add some color for some quirkiness, here is our detail on how to do exactly this one.

 Some Additional Tips